HardwareProjects/dht2csv/README.md

 # Make it autostart on boot.
 sudo systemctl enable dht2csv.service

-# Start it.
+# A reboot is required because of the gpio.rules.
-sudo systemctl start dht2csv.service
+sudo reboot

 # Check status.
 systemctl status dht2csv.service